-Advertisers can allow agencies to run campaigns on their behalf using the New Google AdWords integration.
+Advertisers can allow agencies to run campaigns on their behalf using the Google Ads integration.

 The advertiser must grant the agency access to the app by following the instructions detailed here.

 1. Go to your Google Ads Dashboard and click the Tools icon

 3. Under App Analytics Provider, find AppsFlyer and Select Options.

 4. Click Share with Another Account.

 5. Insert the new Agency’s Google Ads Customer ID

 The advertiser can now see that the invitation request has been sent to the Agency.
 When the Agency accepts the invite, the status changes to Sharing.

 For more details on sharing your Google Ads Link ID, click here.